microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ```

-The above code called a function `getUserDisplayName()` after token is successfully recieved with which we can now call Microsoft Graph to get user information.
+The above code called a function `getUserDisplayName()` after token is successfully received with which we can now call Microsoft Graph to get user information.
 So let's add the function definition.

 !!! warning "This code will be moved to use Graph SDK."